lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

 You have two options:

 1. Boot into OpenFirmware (hold Command + Option + O + F after pressing the power button) or the Boot Picker (hold Option after pressing the power button)
-2. Boot into the Mac OS X installer (you can [do this from a thumbdrive too](https://forums.macrumors.com/threads/guide-new-method-booting-from-usb-on-powerpc-macs.2403368/))
+2. Boot into the Mac OS X installer (you can [do this from a thumb drive too](https://forums.macrumors.com/threads/guide-new-method-booting-from-usb-on-powerpc-macs.2403368/))

 Once you've booted, unplug the power cord and wait about 9 hours.
 Once the battery voltage hits 12.0V, the machine will power off.